ICHydro/Riverlabs/docs/en/operation/quick-start/first-deployment-checklist.md

 - Sensor measurements returning valid readings
 - Readings consistent and reasonable
-- Test at known distance to verify accuracy
+- Accuracy verified by testing at a known distance
 - Multiple readings show low variance

 **For Wari Ultrasonic:**